taylorwanyama/PCOS-Detection/README.md

    - Checked for missing values and data types.
 2. **Exploratory Data Analysis (EDA)**
    - Visualized the target variable, PCOS_diagnosis.
-   - Checked for correlations between the explanatory Varibles and the target variable to identify key influencing factors.
+   - Checked for correlations between the explanatory variables and the target variable to identify key influencing factors.
    - Plotted the correlation using a heatmap.
 3. **Data Standardization**
    - Standardized all features in the dataset except the PCOS_diagnosis feature